Department Seminars

 Rob Sulman, Mathematics, SUNY Oneonta

-Abstract: We consider repeated iterations of quadratic functions f acting on the ring (Z/nZ, +n , •n).
+Abstract: We considered repeated iterations of quadratic functions f acting on the ring (Z/nZ, +n , •n).
 The result is a rich variety of structures, the orbits consisting of cycles as well as whiskers when a given f is not one-to-one.
 In addition, some of the structure of the group of units of the ring are seen in these graphs.
-We begin with moduli a power of 2, where inverse-connections (between units) are included in the orbit graphs.
-We shall see that as the powers increase (for a fixed f ), the corresponding orbit graphs grow in a consistent manner.
+We began with moduli a power of 2, where inverse-connections (between units) are included in the orbit graphs.
+We saw that as the powers increased (for a fixed f ), the corresponding orbit graphs grew in a consistent manner.
 For the modulus not a power of two, there is a different kind of variety, with a tendency to produce cycles containing various whisker structures.
 This talk is accessible to students with good calculating ability.
 The knowledge of the notion of a group would be helpful.

 Computation in Algebra